salsify/ruby-exclaim/README.md

 When you do need to vary the child `env`, the tradeoffs are:

 * Merging a new Hash onto the existing `env` means that the child components will have all the existing `env` values plus whatever you add.
-If you don't know exactly what child components need, this is flexible.
+This provides flexibility if you don't know exactly what child components need.
-* On the other hand, it will duplicate the Hash if you use `env.merge`, or mutate it if you do `env.merge!` The former could allocate a lot of memory, depending on the size of the `env` Hash and how many nested components the UI config has.
+* On the other hand, merging will duplicate the Hash if you use `env.merge`, or mutate it if you use `env.merge!` The former could allocate a lot of memory, depending on the size of the `env` and how many nested components the UI config has.
 The latter could cause subtle bugs if you inadvertently overwrite data in the parent `env`.
 Or if you have called `freeze` on it, mutating will raise a `FrozenError`.
 * Similar concerns exist when just setting a new key on parent `env`.